replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/01-introduction/assignment.md

 * **What you will do**:
   * Learn to troubleshoot application & cluster problems
 * **Who this is for**:
-  * This track is for anyone who will build KOTS applications **plus** anyone who will be user-facing:
+  * This track is for anyone who will build KOTS applications **plus** anyone user-facing who support these applications:
     * Full Stack / DevOps / Product Engineers
     * Support Engineers
     * Implementation / Field Engineers
     * Success / Sales Engineers
 * **Prerequisites**:
-  * Basic working knowledge of Linux (Bash)
+  * Basic working knowledge of Linux and the `bash` shell
 * **Outcomes**:
   * You will be able to determine if the problem is in your application, in Kubernetes, or in the infrastructure environment
-  * You will reduce escalations and expedite time to remediate for such issues
+  * You will reduce escalations and expedite time to remediation for such issues

 # Configure the VM environment